ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Download Data
 ----------------

-..
-COMMENT: Does the Indy-Severe-Weather.tgz file contain all the fix files and other stuff required for running this?
-Or just the output/plots?

 Download the ``Indy-Severe-Weather.tgz`` file using any of the following methods:

    #.
 Download directly from the S3 bucket using a browser.
 The data is available at https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/.